swift-server/guides/packaging.md

 $ docker run <my-app>:<my-app-version>
 ```

-Finally, use the `docker push` command to publish the Application's Docker image to a Docker repository of your choice. e.g.:
+Finally, use the `docker push` command to publish the application's Docker image to a Docker repository of your choice. e.g.:

 ```bash
 $ docker tag <my-app>:<my-app-version> <docker-hub-user>/<my-app>:<my-app-version>
 $ docker push <docker-hub-user>/<my-app>:<my-app-version>
 ```

-At this point, the application's Docker image is ready to be deployed to the server hosts (which need to run docker), or to one of the platforms that support Docker deployments.
+At this point, the application's Docker image is ready to be deployed to the server hosts (which need to run docker), or to one of the platforms that supports Docker deployments.

 See [Docker's documentation](https://docs.docker.com/engine/reference/commandline/) for more complete information about Docker.